Kihumba/private-/Phase-B/Curriculum/04 - Object Oriented Programming/README.md

 **Skill Description**
 ----------
-Aspiring Andelans should understand what classes and objects are, how to design simple data models, and how to apply object-oriented programming principles to solve basic problems.
+Aspiring Andelans  understand what classes and objects are, how to design simple data models, and how to apply object-oriented programming principles to solve basic problems.

 **Output**